Do you find yourself more worried each time you visit your parent who is living alone? Do any of these thoughts go through your mind?

-These concerns are all signals it may be time to consider care assistance for your parent.
-When his health and safety are at risk because he is living alone, you don’t want to delay researching your options for care.
+These concerns are all signals that it may be time to consider care assistance for your parent.
+When the health and safety of a parent are at risk because they are living alone, you don’t want to delay researching your care options.

 There are various options, from at-home care and home health agencies to assisted living and long-term care facilities.
-The key is finding the right place, care and professional support your father and your family needs so he can remain living as independently and actively as possible.
+The key is finding the right place, care, and professional support your parent and your family needs so they can remain living as independently and actively as possible.

 What Kind of Care Does My Parent Need?

 Various checklists and tools can help you evaluate your parent and the level of care that would be best.
 A commonly used checklist is the activities of daily living (ADL) created by PBS.org and AARP.
 The ADL checklist helps you see the level at which your parent can perform the basic functions, such as bathing, oral care, and managing finances, that are recommended for safe at-home living.

 Typically, an at-home caregiving situation works best when caregiving is only needed for part of the day, and the parent’s home is set up as or can be converted into a safe space.
 When the home layout or location of the home is not ideal, a parent’s needs may be better served in an assisted living home or apartment.

 A long-term care facility or nursing home is recommended as the best choice when a parent cannot perform daily tasks such as preparing meals, bathing safely, housekeeping, doing laundry, answering the phone, managing medication, handling bills or other day-to-day activities required for healthy living.